Bin-Huang/node-getenv/README.md

 Get environment variate in number type.

-If the environment variate is undefined or not a valid number, return the default value if possible.
+If the environment variate is undefined or not a valid number, return the default value.

 **getEnvStr(key, defaults)**

 Get environment variate in string type.

-If the environment variate is undefined, return the default value if possible.
+If the environment variate is undefined, return the default value.

 **getEnvBool(key, defaults)**

-Get environment variate in boolean type, supported values **withou case sensitive**:
+Get environment variate in boolean type, supported values **without case sensitive**:

 - Truly: `true`, `yes`, `on`, `open`, `t`, `y`.

 - Falsely: `false`, `no`, `off`, `close`, `f`, `n`.

-If the environment variate is undefined or unsupported, return the default value if possible.
+If the environment variate is undefined or unsupported, return the default value.

 ---------------------------------------